 - b.
 Oil-based insecticides or herbicides shall not be used without prior approval of Tacoma Water. - c.
 Two weeks' prior notice must be provided to Tacoma Water by contractors or landowners who are planning on applying herbicides, insecticides, or fertilizers.
-This advance notice is required for the following reasons: - To screen all chemicals and application methods to determine potential impact on the water supply area. - To locate water sampling sites which best represent any potential contamination of the river. - To collect water samples to be tested for each chemical applied; samples must be collected prior to chemical application, immediately after chemical application, 24 hours after chemical application, and after the next rain event (Appendix F). - To make arrangements for a Watershed Inspector to ride with or be available to the herbicide applicator during the application process.
+This advance notice is required for the following reasons: - To screen all chemicals and application methods to determine potential impact on the water supply area. - To locate water sampling sites which best represent any potential contamination of the river. - To collect water samples to be tested for one or more of the chemicals applied; samples must be collected prior to chemical application, immediately after chemical application, and after the next rain event (Appendix E). - To make arrangements for Tacoma Water staff to ride with or be available to the herbicide applicator during the application process.